Why Diversity Should Matter to You

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The typical student is between the ages of 18-22.
-At Armstrong State University, 42.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+Traditionally, students range in age from 18 to 21.
+At Armstrong State University, 42.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Armstrong State University #970 in the nation for student age diversity.

 Armstrong State University Age Diversity Chart

-Analyze the age range of Armstrong State University undergraduates with the following chart.
+Analyze the age range of Armstrong State University students with the following chart.

 Questions About Diversity